 Penetration of biological hydrogels by infectious agents

 In parallel to the confocal-based permeability assay described above, we also aim for characterizing the penetration of hydrogels in biologically relevant environments.
-For example, in order to avoid alterations to the structure of mucus, which might be induced by extraction procedures, we aim to characterize rheological and transport properties of mucus in in situ measurements (i.e., while being on top of epithelial cells).
+For example, in order to avoid alterations to the structure of mucus, which might be induced by extraction procedures, we characterize rheological and transport properties of mucus in in situ measurements (i.e., while being on top of epithelial cells).
 In collaborations with the groups of Marie Weinhart (University of Hannover and Freie Universität Berlin) and Marcus Fulde (Institute of Veterinary Medicine, Freie Universität Berlin), we form confluent monolayers of mucus-expressing epithelial cells (within petri dish or microfluidic channels) and use fluorescence microscopy to follow the motion of fluorescently labelled bacteria at different sections of the sample (e.g., above the mucus-solution interface, cf. next image).

-By continuously shifting this plane across the sample (stacking), we can follow the penetration of mucus by bacteria over time.
+By continuously shifting this plane across the sample (stacking), we can follow the 3-dimensional penetration of mucus by bacteria over time.
 From such movies, we are able to reconstruct the paths taken by the bacteria in order to overcome the mucus barrier and to infiltrate the cellular layer.
 Furthermore, we apply mobility analysis on the obtained tracks, which provide us with information on the transient interactions formed between the bacteria and the hydrogel.